DomiDomian/HP-840-G4/README.md

 Disable Deep Sleep

-Disable Wake when Lid is Opened
+Enable Wake when Lid is Opened

 Disable Wake when AC is Detected